 Let’s talk about happiness.

-If your happiness depends on some external factors such as getting more likes on Facebook, then you’re chasing the wrong thing.
+If our happiness depends on some external factors such as getting more likes on Facebook, then we’re chasing the wrong thing.
 Real happiness starts within.

 I’m happy to write this blog post.
 I may be happier if many people can read this.
 But I’m already happy during the writing process.
 My happiness starts within (though, at times writing gets hard, I do a lot of thinking).